Yujahua/vue-cli-plugin-loosewebc/README.md

   ```
 Ps:

-If it doesn't work, you need to upgrade npm version, run `npm i -g npm`.Caused by cli command with older npm, it cannot understand the `@vue-cli` config:
+If it doesn't work, you need to upgrade npm version, run `npm i -g npm`.
+Cause by cli command with older npm, it cannot understand the `@vue-cli` config:

   `{"vue-loader-v16": "npm:vue-loader@^16.0.0-beta.3}`,